CodingTrain/website-archive/README.md

 # Future Live Streams

+All times are in EDT and are subject to change!
+You can confirm the exact time by visiting [The Coding Train Live](https://www.youtube.com/user/shiffman/) the day of.

 ### ~Friday, Nov 3~: Postponed due to bad cold

 ### Friday, Nov 10: 10:30am - 12:30pm